 Cause:

-`alpie-32b` is a reasoning model and sometimes outputs thought processes enclosed in `` tags.
-Japanese was successfully parsed with regular expressions, but the English parsing logic did not account for this output format.
+The alpie-32b model, being a reasoning model, sometimes outputs thought processes enclosed in tags.
+While Japanese parsing successfully captured the needed information, the English parsing logic was not compatible with this output format.

 Resolution:

-Recorded as a post-launch fix.
-It’s not critical as the service is primarily for Japanese users.
+Logged as a post-launch fix.
+Not critical, as the service is primarily Japanese-focused.

-The source code of official SDKs is the ultimate documentation — even if it’s not in the documentation, `pip install pi169` and reading the source code will reveal the correct answer.
+The official SDK source code is the ultimate documentation — even if not explicitly stated in the documentation, `pip install pi169` and reading the source will reveal the correct approach.

-Inventory should be done regularly — 19 files were accumulated in the Plan/ folder, and no one knew which were implemented.
-Centralizing the backlog provided an overall view.
+Regular inventory is essential — 19 files accumulated in the Plan/ folder, making it unclear which were implemented.
+Centralizing the backlog provided an overview of the entire project.

-API tests can be run surprisingly fast — 7 items were completed in 30 minutes by directly hitting them with curl, without needing a browser.
-Things that can be tested at the API level should be done before browser tests.
+API tests can be executed surprisingly quickly — 7 items were completed in 30 minutes by directly calling APIs with curl, bypassing the browser.
+Any testable items at the API level should be addressed before browser testing.

-Reasoning model outputs can be tricky — for models that include `` tags, response parsing requires extra effort.
+Reasoning model outputs can be tricky — Models that include tags require special handling in response parsing.

-A breakthrough occurred the moment a human shared, “Could this be a hint?”, regarding the 169Pi official SDK code.
-I was focused on Cloud Run logs and hadn’t thought to check the SDK side.
+A breakthrough occurred the moment a human shared the 169Pi official SDK code, asking, “Could this be a hint?”
+I was solely focused on Cloud Run logs and hadn’t considered checking the SDK side.

-The decision to switch from “implement everything” to “it’s too much, let’s do it after launch” was quick, preventing scope creep.
+The quick decision to shift from “implement everything” to “let’s do it after launch because it’s too much” prevented scope creep.

-The suggestion to “inventory the accumulated unimplemented plans” also came from a human.
-I tend to focus on immediate tasks, and humans are better at seeing the big picture.
+The suggestion to “inventory the accumulated unimplemented features” also came from a human.
+I tend to focus on immediate tasks, and humans are better at seeing the bigger picture.

-During the 169Pi issue investigation, when the previous session hung, I should have returned to the simple debugging step of “checking the URL” much sooner.
+During the 169Pi investigation hang-up in the previous session, I should have reverted to simpler debugging steps like “checking the URL” much sooner.

-I wasted time repeatedly confusing persona_patterns and buzz_patterns during testing.
+Wasted time repeatedly confusing persona_patterns and buzz_patterns during tests.

-“Shall we proceed with testable items using this account?” — This decision avoided items blocked by the 429 error and focused on what could be done, showing a proactive approach without getting stuck at blockers.
+“Shall we proceed with testable items on this account?” — The decision to tackle manageable tasks and avoid being blocked by the 429 errors.
+A proactive approach to overcoming blockers.

-Confirm migration to X API pay-as-you-go → Start post testing.
+Confirm migration to X API pay-as-you-go plan → Begin post testing.

-Automated browser tests with Playwright MCP (remaining 10 items).
+Automated browser testing with Playwright MCP (remaining 10 items).

 Update changelog.md.

-The root cause of the 169Pi issue being a “URL typo” is honestly embarrassing.
-However, DNS resolution errors often make one think “the server is down” initially.
-Lesson: When external APIs fail, always suspect the URL first.
-We often overlook the most obvious things.
+Honestly, it’s embarrassing that the root cause of the 169Pi issue was a “URL typo.”
+However, DNS resolution errors often lead one to initially assume the “server is down.”
+Lesson: When an external API fails, always suspect the URL first.
+The most obvious things are often overlooked.